What is Parvo?

 Parvo can live on floors and carpets, shoes and clothing and objects such as food bowls where it is easily picked up by unsuspecting pets.

-It is not uncommon that unvaccinated dogs can even contract the virus by simply being out on the streets in areas of higher population where there are a high number of dogs.
+It is not uncommon that unvaccinated dogs can even contract the virus by simply being out on the streets in areas of a higher population where there are a high number of dogs.

 Some dogs are much more susceptible than others to this dangerous virus.
 However, it is mostly dogs that are unvaccinated that are most at risk.